This is a summary review of A Guide to The Good Life containing key details about the book.

 “We can either spend this moment wishing it could be different, or we can embrace this moment.”

 “...learn how to enjoy things without feeling entitled to them and without clinging to them.”

 "avoid people who are simply whiny... who are melancholy and bewail everything, who find pleasure in every opportunity for complaint.”

 “After expressing his appreciation that his glass is half full rather than being completely empty, he will go on to express his delight in even having a glass: It could, after all, have been broken or stolen.”

 “Pre-Socratic philosophy begins with the discovery of Nature; Socratic philosophy begins with the discovery of man's soul"

-― William B. Irvine, A Guide to the Good Life: The Ancient Art of Stoic Joy
+― William B. Irvine, A Guide to The Good Life Quotes

 What do critics say?

 Here's what one of the prominent reviewers had to say about the book: "Irvine's intended audience is nonphilosophers, but everyone can profit from his clear presentation on the on the benefits of using philosophical doctrines to live a meaningful life." — Library Journal